QF 6-inch naval gun: Recoil system

 The preceding generation of British 6-inch guns (BL Mks III, IV and VI) had old-style trunnions by which they were mounted on Vavasseur inclined slides to absorb recoil.
 QF Mk I and II dispensed with trunnions and instead on the lower side of the breech ring were lugs to which were attached modern recoil buffer and hydrospring recuperator (runout) cylinders to absorb recoil and return the barrel to loading position after firing.
 This allowed the gun to recoil directly backwards rather than backwards and upwards as previously and is the recoil system which in essence is still in use.
 Mk III was built by Elswick and was similar to Mk I except that it had trunnions which allowed it to be deployed on the remaining obsolescent but still in service Vavasseur recoil mountings.
 All 3 Marks had the same dimensions and performance.

 UK service

 Royal Navy service

-As the QF 6 inch Mk I, Mk II and Mk III, the gun was used as secondary armament of pre-dreadnoughts of the 1890s and cruisers to 1905.
-On the armoured cruisers of the Diadem, Powerful and Edgar classes they made up most of the armament, though the latter class carried two 9.2 in guns as well.
-The pre-dreadnought battleships of the Royal Sovereign (including the turreted HMS Hood), Centurion, Majestic and Canopus classes carried up to 12 guns.
+As the QF 6-inch Mk I, Mk II and Mk III, the gun was used as secondary armament of pre-dreadnoughts of the 1890s and cruisers to 1905.
+On the protected cruisers of the Diadem, Powerful and Edgar classes they made up most of the armament, though the latter class carried two 9.2 in guns as well.
+The pre-dreadnought battleship classes of the Royal Sovereign-class (including the turreted HMS Hood-class, Centurion-class, Majestic-class and Canopus-class ships carried up to 12 guns.